 - Comfortable leading small groups independently and facilitating group activities.

-- Ability to complete all aspects of training, including attending four Saturday meetings online and one in-person weekend-long workshop on June 3 – 5, 2016 in Denver, CO.
+- Ability to complete all aspects of training, including attending five Saturday meetings online and one in-person 3 day workshop before leaving for Brazil

 - Respectful of cultural diversity and eager for a cultural immersion experience.

 - Ability to work cooperatively in a team and maintain a positive attitude.

 - Possession of excellent reading, writing, and speaking skills in English.

 - Flexibility to live and work in Brazil for 3-4 weeks at an assigned site.
 Site assignments range from thriving urban centers to remote rural areas.

 - Ability to represent US-Brazil Connect to Brazilian institutional partners, Brazilian students, and the broader community during the Fellowship.

 We are looking for Fellows who will contribute to the success of their team.
 Characteristics of successful Fellows include:

 - Being a Creative Parter: This is not an experience to be ‘consumed.’
 Candidates applying to the program should be ready to actively work, learn, reflect, give and grow throughout this experience.
 The true value of this experience can only be experienced when a fellow gives their time, energy and heart.